-Dugans’ receivers broke USF’s single-season touchdown record in both of his seasons at South Florida under Taggart.
+Dugans’ receivers broke USF’s single-season touchdown record in both of his seasons at South Florida.
 In 2014, Andre Davis set the Bulls’ record with seven receiving scores despite missing four games due to injury.
-The following year, Dugans tutored Rodney Adams to a career-high 822 yards and a school-record nine receiving touchdowns that still stands as USF finished 8-5 and played in the Miami Beach Bowl.
+The following year, Dugans tutored Rodney Adams to a career-high 822 yards and a school-record nine receiving touchdowns as USF finished 8-5 and played in the Miami Beach Bowl.

 Dugans helped lead a program revitalization in his four seasons at Louisville.
 The Cardinals were 23-3 over the 2012 and 2013 seasons, including 11-2 with a victory over Florida in the Sugar Bowl in 2012 and a 12-1 mark in 2013 that culminated with a win over Miami in the Russell Athletic Bowl.
-He guided wide receiver DeVante Parker to first-team All-AAC honors in 2013 as the junior caught 55 passes for 885 yards and 12 touchdowns.
+He guided wide receiver DeVante Parker, the 14th overall pick in the first round of the 2015 NFL Draft by the Miami Dolphins, to first-team All-AAC honors in 2013 as the junior caught 55 passes for 885 yards and 12 touchdowns.
 Parker, who was also a 2012 first-team All-BIG EAST selection after posting 10 touchdown receptions, caught 28 touchdowns in his first three seasons.
 Three Cardinal receivers caught 40 or more passes in 2013, including senior Damian Copeland who had a career-best 58 receptions for 780 yards for his second straight 50-catch season.

 Prior to his time at Louisville, Dugans coached the receivers at Georgia Southern.
 Under Dugans’ guidance, Raja Andrews broke numerous single-season school records in 2008, including 64 receptions, 873 yards and five 100-yard receiving games, while finishing the year ranked 15th nationally in receptions per game and 20th in receiving yards.
 Dugans started his coaching career as a graduate assistant at FSU, working in the strength and conditioning program in 2005 before working with the offense in 2006.
 He also served as a coaching assistant in the NFL with the Cincinnati Bengals in 2007.